 How it works

-We use the experiences of participants as the starting point of the process of change.
+We use the experiences of participants as the starting point for change.

-Changing Social Attitudes through Advocacy
+Changing Policy and Social Attitudes through Advocacy